silverstripe/developer-docs/en/06_Project_Governance/06_Minor_release_policy.md

 This policy applies to all [Silverstripe CMS commercially supported modules](/project_governance/supported_modules/).

 Community modules are not covered by this policy.
-Modules in the `silverstripe` github organisation that are not commercially supported are updated on a best effort basis.
+Modules in the `silverstripe` GitHub organisation that are not commercially supported are updated on a best effort basis.

 ## Upgrading to a new minor release